 At 34 years old, Laura Piano has been through more surgeries than most people have in a lifetime.
 After years of feeling sick, Laura is “living life” for the first time, and she has a tattoo to commemorate it!

 By the time Laura was 19, she had a cyst on her left ovary that wouldn’t shrink.
 Her doctor went in laparoscopically to remove the cyst.
 She was completely unprepared for what she saw when she went in.
-Laura’s abdomen with filled with endometriosis.
-The doctor did the best she could to remove what she could, but was ill equipped to handle Laura’s disease.
+Laura’s abdomen was full of endometriosis.
+The doctor did the best she could to remove what she could, but was ill-equipped to handle Laura’s disease.
 This was the first of many surgeries for Laura.

 Loss and infertility

-It took months for them to find a doctor who offered solutions they were comfortable with and truly understood Laura’s past history.
-All the while, Laura’s pain was growing with every day.
+It took months for them to find a doctor who offered solutions they were comfortable with and truly understood Laura’s past medical history.
+All the while, Laura’s pain was growing every day.
 They finally found a doctor who offered IVF treatments using minimal stimulation, which is what Laura wanted.
 Her first round of IVF didn’t work.

 The next part of Laura’s journey was the most painful part of all.
 Laura got pregnant only to discover it was an ectopic pregnancy.
 Along with the loss of the pregnancy, Laura also lost her right tube.
-Her and her husband took a needed break after this devastating loss.
+She and her husband took a needed break after this devastating loss.
 The next year Laura had another surgery for her endometriosis with her 4th doctor.

 She kept experiencing pain that felt like electrical shocks.
-Laura had trouble going to work and simply leaving her house in general seemed overwhelming.
+Laura had trouble going to work and simply leaving her house seemed overwhelming.
 She felt miserable, physically and emotionally.
-She searched for a therapist that could support her through this difficult time and finally found a social worker that recognized how important it was to deal with the emotional aspects of endometriosis, instead of just focusing on the infertility piece.
+She searched for a therapist who could support her through this difficult time and finally found a social worker that recognized how important it was to deal with the emotional aspects of endometriosis, instead of just focusing on the infertility part.
 This helped Laura feel empowered to search for a surgeon that could truly help her get her life back.

 Although recovery from the surgery was tough, she feels like a whole new person.
-Her life now includes running, trips to New Zealand and even jumping from planes!
+Her life now includes running, trips to New Zealand, and even jumping from planes!
 Laura got a tattoo on her left wrist that says, “Vivi La Vita” which means “Live Life” in Italian.
 Laura got it as a strong reminder to never go back to that place of pain again, to always do something about it.

-Laura’s strength and resilience are just two of the many traits that make her ENDOSTRONG.
+Laura’s strength and resilience are just two of the many traits that make her Endo Strong.
 She wanted to share her story so that other patients know that although life may not turn out exactly how you want and might not be perfect, it can get better.
 She urges endometriosis patients not to give up on life.